tnichols217/notes/APArt/Sustained Investigation.md

 Nostalgia [10-11] and enjoyment [12-13] displace disgust [3] and belittlement [4-5]. [not done]

 My SI displays my development of emotions by juxtaposing my original impressions of instruments as a kid [1-7] with our eventual reconciliation [8-15].
 What originally represented a blunt mess of scribbles [6-7] in my mind untangles into what resembles the playfulness of a french horn plushie [14-15].
 Similarly, my habitual dedication reverses the drums' dominant overwhelm of complexity [4-5] over me, allowing me to harness and reframe what was chaos into what I enjoy like a pool toy [12-13].
-Inverted, the progression
+Inverted, the progression portrays my complimentary journey as an instrumentalist: